kciurleo/AGN/README.md

 `false_probability_xmm.py` collects code relevant to conducting a false match probability calculation on XMM/SDSS candidates, including creating optical images of targets.

 `sample_comparison.py` checked that none of the [Koulouridis et al.](https://www.aanda.org/articles/aa/abs/2016/02/aa26515-15/aa26515-15.html) or [SPIDERS](https://www.sdss.org/dr18/bhm/programs/spiders/#eFEDS-Summary) Seyferts were in my sample.

+`srcflux_runner.py` runs the Ciao tool `srcflux` on the match errors identified by the full process fitting code to see if they're low count sources.

 ### sh